dmokh/GraphDraw/README.md

 Using:
 Write text on keyword and press Enter for draw function's graph.
 If you want to watch cooordinates of mouse cursor, you would click RigthMouseButton.
-If you want to watch coordinates in integers, than you would click LeftButtonMouse.
+If you want to watch coordinates in integers, than you would click LeftMouseButton.
 Use mouse wheel for change scale.